Phase retrieval for affine groups over prime fields: Matrix recovery for

-\end{enumerate} In particular, $f \in \mathbb{C}^{\{1,\ldots,p-1 \}}$ can be recovered up to a phase factor by computing $A$ from $F = |V_\varphi^{\widehat{\pi_0}} f|^2$ using steps (1)-(3), and then determining $f$ as the eigenvector associated to the nonzero eigenvalue of $A$, normalized by $\|f\|_2^2 = {\rm trace}(A)$. \end{theorem} \begin{proof} Throughout the proof, the symbol $\mathbf{0}$ will denote zero matrices of varying sizes.
+\begin{proof} Throughout the proof, the symbol $\mathbf{0}$ will denote zero matrices of varying sizes.
 Since these sizes can be derived from the context, we will refrain from using more specific notation.

 The intertwining property of $S$ yields

 We write $SA = A_1 + A_2$ with $A_i \in \mathcal{K}_i$, and get with a vector $a_1 \in \mathbb{C}^{\{1,\ldots,p-1 \} }$, $A_2' = \mathbb{C}^{\{1,\ldots,p-1\} \times \{2,\ldots, p-1 \}}$.